net-vinothkumar/devops/README.md

 What is DevOps ?

 a.
-It's not a tool.
+It's not a tool.\n
 b.
-It's not a technology.
+It's not a technology.\n
 c.
 It's not combining development and operations team.
 d.
 It's not automation.